 Common Terms

-Below are common terms used in the cryptocurrency market and related to the decentralized application (abbreviated as "DApp") VNST:
+A system of common terms used in the crypto asset market and related to decentralized applications (abbreviated as “DApp”) VNST:

 Stablecoin

-Stablecoins are a type of cryptocurrency designed to minimize the impact of price volatility.
-They achieve this by being linked to a more stable asset, such as fiat money, commodities like gold and silver, another cryptocurrency, or an alternative stabilizing mechanism.
+Stablecoins are designed to minimize the impact of price volatility by pegging their value to a more asset such as fiat currency, a commodity (gold, silver, etc.), another cryptoasset, or another stabilization mechanism.

 Fiat-backed stablecoin